illinois-cs498vr/illinois-cs498vr.github.io/index.md

 See the [project gallery](/not-ready) for past student projects.

 ## Exams ##
 This class will have three midterm exams and no final exam.
-The second midterm will be just before finals.
+The third midterm will be just before finals.
 Each exam is 50 minutes long and will be held in the CBTF.
 You will need to make a reservation in the [CBTF](https://cbtf.engr.illinois.edu) to take the exam.

 - Midterm 1: Feb.
 10 - Feb.
 12
 - Optional second chance exam for Midterm 1: Feb.
 17 - Feb.
 19